coldmayo/SolvedCrackMes/README.md

 # SolvedCrackMes

-This is a repo of all the crackme's I've solved.
+This is a repo of some of the crackme's I've solved with C code that explains what it does.
+This is mainly a practice of reverse engineering.

 ## Directory info

-I group crackmes based on where I found them (i.e. NoraCodes crackmes get into their own folder).
-Each individual crackme has their own folder containing the executable and my guess on what the source code is.
-I might also include explanations later on.
+Every crackme is in their own separate folder with the executable, a C file that shows what the executable does, and possibly a text file with an explication.

 ## Tools I used

 - Radare2
 - Ghidra
+- objdump